Skip to content

 • A button to reset the view of leaflet to its default;

-• A label that will display where the user clicked on the map, by using R.
+• A label that will display where the user clicked on the map by using R.

 Note

-Please note that the button resetting the view should be implemented directly in Javascript as R is not required for that.
+Please note that the button resetting the view should be implemented directly in Javascript, as R is not required for that.
 But for this tutorial, we will go through R to learn how to communicate between the two languages.

-How communication work
+How communication works

 • a message, which is a string to indicate which operation to perform;